NETWAYS/icinga-installer/README.md

 yum install -y icinga-installer
 ```

-Example for RHEL/AlmaLinux/Rocky 8 and CentOS Stream 8:
+### on RHEL/AlmaLinux/Rocky 8 and CentOS Stream 8:

 Icinga Web 2 >= v2.9 recommend PHP 7.3 or higher, so we have to change the default package module for PHP!